ayush-4-gupta/QR_CODE_MAKER/README.md

 <p>this converts the user data into QR code format<P>

-# install the requided libraries
+# install the required libraries
 ## pip install-- qrcode and pillow

+<br> pillow is used to to show the qr  and its a part of image processing</br>